pagopa/azure-pipeline-templates/templates/terraform-setup/README.md

 # Install terraform and terragrunt

-Install terraform and terragrunt in a debian besed linux vm.
+Install terraform and terragrunt in a debian-based linux agent.
+This is intended as a setup step in order to run terraform/terragrunt script in subsequent tasks of the same job.

 ## Prerequisites